-Sanofi is stockpiling drugs to prepare for Brexit
+Sanofi and Novartis are stockpiling drugs to prepare for Brexit

 Medicine is being stockpiled in the United Kingdom in preparation for a messy Brexit.

-French drugmaker Sanofi confirmed Wednesday that it's stockpiling treatments as it plans for a scenario where Britain crashes out of the European Union without a Brexit deal.
+French drugmaker Sanofi and its Swiss rival Novartis confirmed Wednesday that they're stockpiling treatments to prepare for a scenario where Britain crashes out of the European Union without a Brexit deal.

-Hugo Fry, the company's managing director for the United Kingdom, said that Sanofi (GCVRZ) had secured additional warehouse capacity to increase its stock of medicine in Britain to 14 weeks from the usual 10.
+Hugo Fry, managing director for the United Kingdom at Sanofi, said the company had secured additional warehouse capacity to increase its stock of medicine in Britain to 14 weeks from the usual 10.

 "Sanofi is confident that its contingency plans will ensure that people in the United Kingdom can access the treatments they need," Fry said in a statement.

 The action by Sanofi was first reported by The Wall Street Journal.

-Rival pharma company Pfizer (PFE) said Wednesday that it has "carried out detailed assessments of the supply of all our medicines with the focus on ensuring we will continue to have them available for our patients."
+Novartis (NVS) said in a statement that it was planning to "hold increased inventories" in Britain.

 The slow pace of Brexit negotiations has heightened fears in recent weeks that Britain may leave the European Union in March 2019 without a transition deal to keep it temporarily in the bloc's single market and customs union.